This new Sainsbury's Home Havana collection has just landed in store!

 Video Of The Week

 The melamine tableware is second to none for realness, it looks just like china – we were fooled!
 This Casa de Cuba Tea Plate is only £3.50.
-Mix and match this fruity number with more abstract pattern designs in the collection, to create an eclectic feel to dining.
+Mix and match this fruity number with more abstract pattern designs in the collection, to bring an eclectic feel to dining.

 Two further hero products from the new collection are the Casa de Cuba Lemon Platter, £12 and the Casa de Cuba Seat Cushion, £8.